-Tyrosine is a powerful aromatic amino acid that is a building block for dopamine, epinephrine, norepinephrine, and thyroid hormones.
-Tyrosine supplements are nootropics and adaptogens that help with performance during times of stress.
+Tyrosine (L-Tyrosine) is an amino acid that is a precursor for dopamine, epinephrine, and norepinephrine.
+Tyrosine supplements are taken as nootropics and adaptogens that can help with performance during times of stress.
 Many people find that it helps significantly with fatigue from stress.
 Read this post to learn more about tyrosine, its benefits, and its side effects.

 Tyrosine is a neutral aromatic amino acid.
 It is a building block for proteins.
 It is found in many high-protein foods such as cheese, chicken, and eggs.